- Adults - 2 +

 Creatives who love quirky design.

 Everything about QT Queenstown oozes cool under the direction of interior designer Nic Graham, whether you’re admiring the two black-mirrored and eerily silent elevators that transport guests across the five floors or the carefully selected artworks peppered around each room.
-Opened in the latter half of 2017, the property sits atop the Rydges Hotel, with which it shares Bazaar restaurant and Reds, a huge bar with striking views of the alps that surround Queenstown.
+Opened in December 2017, the property sits atop the Rydges Hotel, with which it shares Bazaar restaurant and Reds, a huge bar with striking views of the alps that surround Queenstown.

 It’s an eight-minute walk from the centre of town along Beach Street and Lake Esplanade to the hotel.
 It’s a little over a 20-minute taxi ride from the airport.